 ‘’Now that we have discovered the protein's structure, we can try to understand how this ion channel is involved in conditions such as hyponatremia.
 This would give us tools to modify the channel’s mechanism of action and either prevent or treat the condition,’’ says study’s first author, Cristian Zaelzer, Postdoctoral Fellow in Dr. Bourque’s laboratory at the RI-MUHC.

-This breakthrough rests on previous work Dr. Bourque’s team performed at a laboratory in the Montreal General Hospital of the MUHC in 2006.
-They demonstrated the importance of the TRPV1 gene — it plays an essential role, detecting and informing of changes in our bodies’ fluid balance.
-Two years later, in 2008, they discovered that the same gene also had a part to play in keeping tabs on bodily temperature.
-However, they only managed to do so indirectly — the protein that TRPV1 holds the blueprints for was still unknown.
+This breakthrough rests on previous work Dr. Bourque's team performed at a laboratory in the Montreal General Hospital of the MUHC in 2006.
+They demonstrated the importance of the TRPV1 gene -- it plays an essential role, in detecting and informing of changes in our bodies fluid balance.
+Two years later, in 2008, they discovered that the same gene also had a part to play in keeping tabs on the bodily temperature.
+However, they only managed to do so indirectly -- the protein that TRPV1 holds the blueprints for was still unknown.
 Until now: